Fully Encapsulated Base Ammo: FEB Bullets Explained

-A fully encapsulated base bullet has just what the name implies and that’s a base (usually lead) that is completely surrounded by another harder metal such as copper.
+A fully encapsulated base bullet (FEB) has just what the name implies – a base (usually lead) that is completely surrounded by another harder metal, such as copper.
 This type of bullet typically has good accuracy and is primarily for indoor shooting ranges.
-This term can confuse new shooters so think of it as a total metal jacket with just the base covered though technically a TMJ is a type of fully encapsulated base, just entirely covered instead.
-Some manufacturers call this "clean range" ammo as they use the FEB bullet and a mercury free primer to create an environmentally friendly bullet.
+Some manufacturers call this "clean range" ammo, as they use the FEB bullet and a mercury-free primer to create an environmentally friendly bullet.

-This type of ammo has pretty much a single use and that’s indoor shooting because the covered lead base prevents airborne lead particles from spreading around causing safety concerns.
-Most newer ranges have great ventilation so it’s really not an issue but it’s better to be safe than sorry with lead.
+Because the covered lead base prevents airborne lead particles from causing air safety concerns, FEB ammo has pretty much one use – indoor shooting.
+Most newer ranges have great ventilation, so it’s not much of an issue.
+But with lead, it’s always better to be safe than sorry.

 Fully Encapsulated Base Advantages

-Obviously, the main advantage is the lead safety but another advantage to this bullet is the variety of calibers offered with 9mm, .40 S&W and .38 Special among the most popular..
-There are FMJ and TMJ designs available and every manufacturer will have various lines and styles that have that coated base.
-Most of these remain common as target shooting ammo but you really have a lot of options and this can let you try out all kinds of ammunition before you decide on going with a more traditional type.
-Some shooters simply prefer encapsulated base ammo for multipurpose use.
+Obviously, the main advantage is lead safety.
+But another advantage to this bullet is the variety of calibers offered – with 9mm, .40 S&W and .38 Special among the most popular.
+There are FMJ and TMJ designs available, and every manufacturer will have various lines and styles that have that coated base.
+Most of these remain common as target shooting ammo, but you have plenty of options and this can let you try out all kinds of ammunition before you decide on going with a more traditional type.
+Some shooters simply prefer encapsulated base ammo for multi-purpose use.

 Fully Encapsulated Base Disadvantages

-Overall, if you’re looking for good indoor range ammo, you can’t go wrong with encapsulated base ammo as long as you double check with the range.
-Some prefer absolutely no lead, FMJ or TMJ only or maybe even their own reloaded ammo instead.
-While this can seem limiting, at indoor ranges safety is priority number one.
+Overall, if you’re looking for good indoor range ammo, you can’t go wrong with fully encapsulated base as long as the range allows.
+Some prefer absolutely no lead or maybe even their own reloaded ammo instead.
+While this can seem limiting, safety is a priority at indoor ranges.